Suzanne Gwyn on Saddle Fitting - Warning: Most People Put Saddles On Too Far Forward

+Contact Suzanne Gwyn for all your saddle fitting issues or questions.
 We are more than happy to provide our knowledgeable saddle fitting experts to assist you in determining the best saddle for you and your horse.
 The cost is $50 for the fitting.
 This offsets the time and expenses for making the trip to your barn.
 This applies to Western and English.
 If you purchase a saddle after the fitting we will credit the $50 towards your saddle purchase.
-There is not a $50 fee if you bring your horse to one of our stores.
+There is no fee if you bring your horse to one of our stores.

 The most important point to concentrate on when fitting English saddles, is the width.
 Many people put a saddle on a horse, check that it clears the withers and are satisfied.
 But a saddle can clear the withers and be much too tight.
 Think about the width of the horse's chest, imagining a point about 6" below the wither, this is the width to guide the fit.